Answered By: Susan Steele Last Updated: Jun 14, 2018 Views: 154

 Peer review refers to using experts from the same subject field or profession as the author to evaluate a manuscript prior to its acceptance for publication in a scholarly or academic journal.
 Peer-reviewed journals also are called refereed journals.

-Most research databases that include journal content have a limiter for peer review, although how it looks may vary from one resource to another.
+Most research databases that include journal content have a limiter for peer-reviewed content, although how it looks may vary slightly from one resource to another.

 Because peer-reviewed journals may include editorials, book reviews, or other brief items, examine a retrieved article for clues that it is scholarly in nature:

 - Does it report on a research study, or does it provide new analysis on a topic, theory, or literary or artistic work?